top of page

 Bondi, CBD & surrounds

-Bean bags, drinks, and a movie under the stars — a simple night out that doesn’t need much planning.
+Grab a bean bag, enjoy a drink, and watch a movie under the stars.
+It’s a simple night out that doesn’t require much planning.

 Book a Long Lunch

-Sometimes the best plan is just booking something, locking it in, and actually showing up — otherwise it never happens.
+Sometimes the best plan is just to book something, lock it in, and actually show up—otherwise, it never happens.

 Easter Long Weekend — 2–5 April 2026